Preview Panel

 | Accent Bold | --semantic-color-surface-accent-bold |

-This is useful for verifying contrast and readability of your components on different backgrounds — especially when designing for both light and dark modes.
+This is useful for verifying contrast and readability — especially when testing both light and dark modes.

 - Preview components are real React components, not screenshots or mockups